rahbal/ApplicationCareerPagesIndia/README.md

 Jobvite, Lever, Greenhouse, Taleo, Brassring, etc. systems that auto-fill from your resume are good additions.
 Verified and Good links only.
 <br>

-> Companies are listed with Locations of their Office in India.
-However, links are completely Location Neutral, anyone accross the globe can find these links helpful.
+> Companies are listed with locations of their Office in India.
+However, links are completely location-neutral, anyone across the globe can apply using the links.

 **Application process of a company is a reflection on their culture and internal processes, you can spend some time learning about the company and making sure it's a good fit for you before applying.**